 Processing times differ between paper submitted and electronically submitted US Waiver applications.
 For more information on electronically submitted applications, see #21.
-Due to delays in acquiring RCMP Certified Records from Ottawa, and Court Records, most US Waiver applications take 2 to 4 months to assemble, and another 2 to 6 months to process by Homeland Security, mostly due to delays in obtaining FBI background checks.
+Due to delays in acquiring RCMP Certified Records from Ottawa, and Court Records, most US Waiver applications take 2 to 4 months to assemble, and another 1 to 3 months to process by Homeland Security, including the time it takes to do an FBI background check.
 Click Here for the Most Current Application Processing Times.
 Note: Other offices promising faster processing times only set their clients up for a major disappointment.
 Note: In emergency circumstances, Humanitarian Parole (a Port Parole Permit can be obtained from U.S. Customs and Border Protection, Homeland Security and/or USCIS, which is a permit that allows the applicant to enter the U.S. while their Waiver application is being processed.
 However, such permits are now only guaranteed for emergency medical treatments, or to attend a funeral of an immediate family member.
 All other “emergencies” fall into a gray area and can be denied if the application is not prepared correctly.
 All Port Parole Permit information is provided at no extra cost for all applicants who have applied for a Waiver through our office.
 It can be customized according to the applicant and their situation and include a compelling Cover Letter addressed to U.S. Customs.

-No. At this time people who have been convicted of only 1 Summary offense can enter the USA without a Waiver unless the Summary offense was a Possession of Narcotics, Sexual Assault/Interference, Child Pornography, Unlawful/Private Video Recording, and any related offenses.
-The following Summary offenses are allowed: One or two DUIs (DWI), Failure to Blow, Reckless Driving, Mischief, Possession of a Restricted Weapon, Illegal Possession of Firearm, Fail to Appear, Fail to Comply, and General Assault (Sec 266) offenses are allowed to enter the U.S., as long as no other charges that are considered to be a crime involving moral turpitude appear on your record.
+No. At this time, people convicted of only 1 Summary offense can enter the USA without a Waiver unless the Summary offense was a Possession of Narcotics, Sexual Assault/Interference, Child Pornography, Unlawful/Private Video Recording, and any related offenses.
+The following Summary offenses are allowed: One or two DUIs (DWI), Failure to Blow, Reckless Driving, Mischief, Possession of a Restricted Weapon, Illegal Possession of a Firearm, Fail to Appear, Fail to Comply, and General Assault (Sec 266).
+Having any or all of these offenses is generally not a problem as long as no other charges that are considered to be a crime involving moral turpitude appear on your record.